 Products complying with the rules for EU organic farming can bear the EU organic farming logo.
 This logo certifies that the product has been manufactured according to organic standards.
 There is a strict certification process for producing and marketing organic products with labels and logos on the EU market.
-More information on EU policy in organic farming.
-The European bio label is a top label, due to the High score on checks, transparency and sustainability.
-The European bio label is mandatory for all biological products produced in de European Union (EU).
-It certifies that the product is produced according to EU-regulations for organic agriculture.
-Products with Origin from outside the EU can use the label, but it is not obligatory.
-The organic logo can only be used on products that have been certified as organic by an authorised control agency or body.
-This means that they have fulfilled strict conditions on how they must be produced, https://www.voedingscentrum.nl/encyclopedie/europees-biologisch.aspx; https://www.voedingscentrum.nl/encyclopedie/keurmerken.aspx; https://eur-lex.europa.eu/legal-content/EN/TXT/?uri=celex%3A32007R0834 processed, transported and stored.
+More information on EU policy in organic farming they must be produced, processed, transported and stored.
 The logo can only be used on products when they contain at least 95% of organic ingredients and additionally respect further strict conditions for the remaining 5%.
 The same ingredient cannot be present in organic and non-organic form.
 Next to the EU organic logo, a code number of the control body must be displayed as well as the place where the agricultural raw materials composing the product have been farmed.
 More information on the use of the logo (manual).